 Action is taken by SOA personnel to start an audit due to suspected network discrepancies.

 The SOA sends a M-CREATE request to the NPAC SMS, requesting an audit.
+For the XML interface, ACRQ – AuditCreateRequest.
 The SOA must specify the following attributes in the request: